 Blackboard Quick Start LibGuide for Faculty Delivering Courses Remotely: Resources for Online Teaching

 Maybe you’re familiar with LibGuides that our Librarians have created and used to help faculty and students navigate our array of Library services?
-Online Learning has utilized LibGuides as a way to keep you up-to-date on the most recent University communication surrounding schedule changes, as well as information about our Online Readiness Boot Camp.
+Online Learning has utilized LibGuides as a way to keep you up-to-date on the most recent University communication surrounding any possible schedule changes and events.

 Quality Matters Training